-If you are looking for an everyday cash back credit card, Chase has a couple of really nice options with its Freedom series.
+If you are looking for an everyday cash back credit card in 2022, Chase has a couple of really nice options with its Freedom series.

-The Chase Freedom Flex, which replaced the Chase Freedom in September 2020, is a cash back card that features a rotating 5% reward category that changes every three months.
+Chase Freedom FlexSM, which replaced the Chase Freedom in September 2020, is a cash back card that features a rotating 5% reward category that changes every three months.

-Meanwhile, the Chase Freedom Unlimited offers a more straightforward cash back approach with a minimum of 1.5% cash back on all purchases.
+Meanwhile, Chase Freedom Unlimited® offers a more straightforward cash back approach with a minimum of 1.5% cash back on all purchases.

 Money expert Clark Howard supports the idea of choosing a reliable cash back rewards credit card over things like travel or store-related rewards.
 And both of these Chase cards rank among our top cash back credit cards.